conceptacherono/Landing-portfolio/README .md

 ##### Setup Instructions and Installation

 To run the application in your terminal:
-1. Clone or download the repository.
+1. Clone or download the repository.https://github.com/conceptacherono/Landing-portfolio.git
-2. Push the URL to your local git terminal as local repository.
+2. Open terminal command line then navigate to the root folder of the application. "cd Landing Portfolio."
+3. Open "index.html" on your browser.